Caracas: History

 Before the city was founded in 1567, the valley of Caracas was populated by indigenous peoples.
-Francisco Fajardo, the son of a Spanish captain and a Guaiqueri cacica, who came from Margarita, began establishing settlements in the area of La Guaira and the Caracas valley between 1555 and 1560.
-Fajardo attempted to establish a plantation in the valley in 1562 after these unsuccessful coastal towns, but it did not last long: it was destroyed by natives of the region led by Terepaima and Guaicaipuro.
+Francisco Fajardo, the son of a Spanish captain and a Waikeri cacique, who came from Margarita, began establishing settlements in the area of La Guaira and the Caracas valley between 1555 and 1560.
+Fajardo attempted to establish a plantation in the valley in 1562 after these coastal towns proved unsuccessful, but it did not last long, being destroyed by natives of the region led by Terepaima and Guaicaipuro.
 Fajardo's 1560 settlement was known as Hato de San Francisco, and another attempt in 1561 by Juan Rodríguez de Suárez was called Villa de San Francisco, and was also destroyed by the same native people.
-The eventual settlers of Caracas came from Coro, the German capital of their Klein-Venedig colony around the present-day coastal Colombia–Venezuela border; from the 1540s, the colony had been de facto controlled by Spaniards.
-Moving eastward from Coro, groups of Spanish settlers founded inland towns including Barquisimeto and Valencia before reaching the Caracas valley.
+The eventual settlers of Caracas came from Coro, the capital of the German Klein-Venedig colony located around the present-day coastal Colombia–Venezuela border.
+From the 1540s, the colony had been de facto controlled by Spaniards.
+Moving eastward from Coro, groups of Spanish settlers founded inland towns including Barquisimeto and Valencia, before reaching the Caracas valley.

 On 25 July 1567, Captain Diego de Losada laid the foundations of the city of Santiago de León de Caracas.
-De Losada had been commissioned to capture the valley, and was successful by splitting the natives into different groups to work with, then fighting and defeating each of them.
-The town was the closest to the coast of these new settlements, and the colonists retained a native workforce, which allowed a trade network to develop between Caracas, the interior, and Margarita; the towns further inland produced ample cotton products and beeswax, and Margarita was a rich source of pearls.
-The Caracas valley had a good environment for both agricultural and arable farming, which contributed to the system of commerce but meant that the town's population was initially sparse, as it was only large enough to support a few farms.
+De Losada had been commissioned to capture the valley, and was successful by splitting the natives into smaller groups and defeating each of them individually.
+Out of the newly established settlements, Caracas was the closest to the coast.
+The Spanish colonists retained a native workforce, which allowed them to develop a trade network between Caracas, the interior of Venezuela, and Margarita.
+The towns further inland traded cotton and beeswax, while Margarita was a rich source of pearls.
+The Caracas valley had a good environment for both agricultural and arable farming, which contributed to the system of commerce.
+However, the town's population was initially sparse, as it was only large enough to support a few farms.